 Counter.

 Instruct the editor to add the following text in P198L13: “Two or more sectors may be active at the same time that is their active time duration can overlap.
-In this case the STAs are allowed to transmit concurrently in more than one sector.
+In this case the STAs are allowed to transmit in more than one sector.
 Figure 9-91 presents an example of three non-ovelapping sectors followed by an omni period.
 Each sector starts with sectorized beacon that provides the sector ID and the duration of sector activity.”

 CID2613